wellyshen/use-places-autocomplete/README.md

   });
 ```

-`getGeocode` is an asynchronous function with following API:
+`getGeocode` is an asynchronous function with the following API:

 - `parameter: object` - you must supply one, only one of `address` or `placeId`.
 It'll be passed as [Geocoding Requests](https://developers.google.com/maps/documentation/javascript/geocoding#GeocodingRequests).
 - `results: array` - an array of objects each contains all the [data](https://developers.google.com/maps/documentation/javascript/geocoding#GeocodingResults).